 Our top of the mountain split time will be recorded at the top of the Dixon Trail and we will have an aid station there also.

 Due to the safety of both runners and volunteers we will have a CUT OFF TIME of 10:45am at the Dixon saddle.
 This is at the 2.5 mile mark on the Dixon Trail and about 5.8 mile miles from the start.
 This point is where the trail increases in steepness and elevation gain.
 Because this is mostly an out and back course, hiking poles are not allowed.
 The finish line timing station will close at 2:30pm,

-There will be water stops at the Talon/Sundance and Talon/North Talon Trail junctures, one just up the lower section of the Dixon Trail, and one at the top turnaround.
-Since this is an out and back course participants will have the same water stops going up and coming down.
-For about 3 miles of the Dixon Trail from the lower Dixon water stop to the top of the mountain runners will need to carry their own hydration and be prepared for weather changes.
-We will have course marshals, timing equipment and a great aid station at the turnaround but participants won’t have any way off the top of the mountain other than coming back down the race course to the Limekiln parking lot.
+In addition to the water stop at the top of the Dixon Trail there will be water stops at the Talon/Sundance and Talon/North Talon junctures and one just up the lower section of the Dixon Trail.
+From the lower Dixon Trail water stop to the top of the Dixon Trail aid station runners will need to carry their own hydration and be prepared for weather changes.
+We will have course marshals, communication methods and a great aid station on the top, but there won’t be a way off the top other than coming back down the race course to the Limekiln parking lot.

 The 3 Mile race will start at 9:30 am and will follow the Talon Trail to the Sundance Trail juncture at about 1.5 miles.
 The race turns right onto the Sundance Trail and returns to the finish line at the Limekiln Trailhead.
 This is a loop course with one water stop at the Talon/Sundance junction.